igrishaev/deed/readme.md

 ;; #object[demo.SomeType 0x47e19f78 "demo.SomeType@47e19f78"]
 ~~~

-The order of written and read fields does matter, of course.
+The order of writing and reading fields does matter, of course.
 If you mix them,
 you'll get a broken object back.

 ### Macros